James-Le/machineTranslation/README.md

 # machineTranslation

-Baselines are based on different seq2seq models with pre-trained word2vec embeddings, attention mechanism, beam search strategy.
+NMTs are based on different seq2seq models with pre-trained word2vec embeddings, attention mechanism, beam search strategy.

+This very first baseline is a simple single-directional LSTM RNN with encoder and decoder.

+Then I used pre-trained word2vec embeddings and add attention mechanism and beam-search generator to test its improvement.

 ![image](https://github.com/James-Le/machineTranslation/blob/master/baseline_loss.png)